AaronKemon/Lagguge-robot-/README.md

 # Lagguge-robot-project
-It contains the source code of controlling robot arms, robot AGV, and cameras
+It contains the source codes of controlling robot arms, robot AGV, and cameras